From Graph Generation to Graph Classification: Logistic Graph Classification Model

-We assume a GGM that defines a joint distribution over graphs and labels $P(\A,\X,y)$.
-We start with the usual odds ratio approach to deriving a discriminative formula from a generative model~\cite[Ch.4.2]{Bishop2006}:
+We assume a class-conditional GGM that defines a joint distribution over graphs given class labels $P(\A,\X|\Yvariable)$.
+It is well-known that a classifier can be derived from a class-conditional GGM through the log-odds~\cite[Ch.4.2]{Bishop2006}:

-The simplest approach is a two-model approach (aka two-tower approach) where we train one generative graph model $M_1$ on graphs labelled 1 to estimate $P(\A,\Xvariable|y=1)$ and another GGM $M_0$ on graphs labelled -1 to estimate $P(\A,\Xvariable|y=-1)$.

-At test time we can classify an input graph $\A,\Xvariable$ as positive if and only if $L(\A,\Xvariable) > 0$.
-To define class probabilities, we can use the well-known equation~\cite[Eq.4.57]{Bishop2006}:

-The two-tower approach is easy to evaluate given any graph generative model that facilitates computing or estimating graph likelihoods.
-However, there are two problems with the 2-tower approach.

-\begin{enumerate} \item The two towers do not share parameters, which is inefficient statistically. \item The decoder has to generate all aspects of a graph, even those that are irrelevant to the discrimination task.
-For example, suppose that {\em all} observed graphs contain 10 triangles.
-Generative training will (strongly) encourage realistic synthetic graphs to contain 10 triangles.
-However, since graphs from both classes contain the same number of triangles, generating the right number of triangles does not improve classification accuracy. \end{enumerate}